 We currently conduct our manufacturing operations related to YUTIQ in our facility located in Watertown, MA.
 If regulatory, manufacturing or other problems require us to discontinue production at our Watertown, MA facility, we will not be able to have commercial supply of YUTIQ, which would adversely impact our business.
 If the facility or the equipment in it is significantly damaged or destroyed by fire, flood, power loss or similar events, we may not be able to quickly or inexpensively replace our facility.

 In the event of a temporary or protracted loss of either facility or equipment, we might not be able to transfer manufacturing to a third party.
 Even if we could transfer manufacturing to a third party, the shift would likely be expensive and time-consuming, particularly since the new facility would need to comply with necessary regulatory requirements.

-Off-label sales of ILUVIEN to treat NIPU may adversely affect sales of YUTIQ.
+Off-label sales of ILUVIEN to treat non-infectious uveitis affecting the posterior segment of the eye may adversely affect sales of YUTIQ.

 The micro-inserts that comprise ILUVIEN and YUTIQ have substantially the same design, polymers and release rate, and both deliver the corticosteroid FA.
 Although YUTIQ is considered pharmaceutically different from ILUVIEN and the products are approved for different indications, ILUVIEN is already approved and marketed.
-It is possible that physicians will prescribe ILUVIEN for the treatment of NIPU on an off-label basis, which could adversely affect the sales of YUTIQ.
+It is possible that physicians will prescribe ILUVIEN for the treatment of non-infectious uveitis affecting the posterior segment of the eye on an off-label basis, which could adversely affect the sales of YUTIQ.